 - vomiting and/or diarrhea

-Please call your veterinarian immediately if your pet exhibits any of these signs.
-Time is important -- urinary blockages and infections can quickly become life threatening!
+Important note: Please call your veterinarian immediately if your pet exhibits any of these signs.
+Time is of the essence -- urinary blockages and infections can quickly become life threatening!

 Please note: this article has been provided for informational purposes only.
 If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.